Month: August 2016

 let’s look closer at the story of Babel.
 The first thing we learn is that there was only one language and one people – “now the whole earth had one language and the same words” – that ought to be a red flag for us.
 It ought to alert us that something isn’t right.

-Time During the Year by Elizabeth Glass Turner
+Time During The Year by Elizabeth Glass Turner

 The Walk to School by Justus Hunter